laloutsos/Text-Analyzer/readme.md

 ## 🚀 Features

-- ✅ Insert and store words from a text file using a Trie
+* ✅ Insert and store words from a text file using a Trie
-- 🔍 Check if a word exists and how many times it appears
+* 🔍 Check if a word exists and how many times it appears
-- 📌 Find the number of words with a specific prefix
+* 📌 Find the number of words with a specific prefix
-- ✨ List all words with a given prefix along with their frequencies
+* ✨ List all words with a given prefix along with their frequencies
-- ❓ Search for words that match a pattern using wildcards (e.g., `sc????e`)
+* ❓ Search for words that match a pattern using wildcards (e.g., `sc????e`)
-- 🔡 Find the **longest prefix** of a given word found in the text
+* 🔡 Find the **longest prefix** of a given word found in the text
-- 🏆 Identify the **most frequent** word in the text
+* 🏆 Identify the **most frequent** word in the text
-- 🗑️ Delete words and update the structure accordingly
+* 🗑️ Delete words and update the structure accordingly
+* 👤 **User-based logging:** Program asks for a username at start and saves all search logs in a personal log file named `<username>_log.txt`
-- 📦 Efficient memory usage and fast lookup operations
+* 📦 Efficient memory usage and fast lookup operations

 ---